bkmashiro/fyp-report/demo-slides/slides.typ

 == Invisible Watermarking

 Use invisible watermarking to embed copyright/tracking information into the media.
+Extraction does not require the original media.

 #figure(caption: [invisible watermarking])[
   #grid(